jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

    vuln_var     Saved EBP       Saved EIP          Shellcode       Fill buffer
 ```

-On where:
+Where:

-1. 2006 `A` are added to trigger the overflow.
+1. 2,006 `A`s are added to trigger the overflow.

 2. `0x625011AF` is a pointer to a `JMP ESP` instruction and will be
     placed on `Saved EIP`.